 If you get part way through entering account details, and for some reason decide you don't want to continue, click on the 'Clear' button at the bottom of the form.
 This will clear all the input on the form.
 So, you can start again, or click on 'OK' to exit.

-When customer details have been entered, and the account saved, the form should look something like the following image:
+When customer details have been entered, click the 'Save' button.
+The form should look like this: